 Identify Your Money-Makers

-Review 2019’s reports to see trends in sales revenue.
+Review previous years' reports to see trends in sales revenue.
 Make note of items that sold at different times of the year, to different genders or age groups, etc. Once you know what sells best, you can create a marketing plan to drive buyers to those items at strategic times.

 Turn on Online Booking